 Presentations were given to Capitol Hill staffers to make Congress aware of the economic, educational and employment potential of the new markets.
 Spaceport Associates has supported public awareness of space tourism via articles, op-eds, and by Webber’s chairing and membership of panels on space tourism, spaceports and space financing at conferences organized by the National Space Society, The American Institute of Aeronautics and Astronautics, the Washington Space Business Round Table, The Space Commerce Roundtable, etc.

 We have proposed architectural solutions such as “Gateway Earth,” which use space tourism to partially fund regular interplanetary travel operations.
 In this case we created the Gateway Earth Development Group (GEDG) to continue to develop the case, and to present the findings in the group’s website www.GatewayEarth.space.
 Furthermore, we are backers of Planetary Resources company, as it attempts to track, categorize and ultimately mine asteroids.
-As a Judge of the Google Lunar XPRIZE, Webber ensures fairness in a competition aimed at rewarding the landing on the Moon and subsequent operation of a spacecraft which has used only minimal governmental funds.
+As a Judge of the Google Lunar XPRIZE, Webber ensured fairness in a competition that was aimed at rewarding the landing on the Moon and subsequent operation of a spacecraft which had used only minimal governmental funds.